Jury selection resumes Thursday in Derek Chauvin trial; 9 seated so far

 Nine jurors have been seated for the trial, with opening statements scheduled to begin on March 29.
 Five more are needed, including two alternates, for the murder and manslaughter trial that is being watched on livestream around the world.

-Jury selection proceeded without incident last week, until Friday.
-That's when Minneapolis leaders announced a $27 million settlement with Floyd's family.
+Jury selection proceeded without incident last week, until last Friday.
+That's when Minneapolis leaders announced the million settlement with Floyd's family.
 Because of the publicity surrounding that decision, Cahill brought back for virtual one-on-one questioning the seven jurors who were seated before what he called the "unfortunate broadcast" of the settlement.

+Thursday's jury selection began with a woman's quick dismissal by the judge, again in connection with the settlement.
+She said she's exposed to news coverage routinely in her home and heard about the settlement.

+Asked whether that development moved her closer to the prosecution's side and against the defendant, the woman said, "A little bit."
+That was enough for Cahill to excuse the woman.

 The questioning of jurors has also been impacted since early last week by the viral video that a bystander shot showing Chauvin pinning the 46-year-old Floyd to the pavement by the knee for more than nine minutes until he became unresponsive and died.